Diploma of Business

 - Overseas students eligible, no visa required

-You will learn the core skills and knowledge required to run a business such as how to manage risk and budgets, recruit and build an innovative work environment, manage projects, as well as marketing a product or service.
-You will learn how to apply well-developed skills and a broad knowledge base to various business contexts, as well as analyse and evaluate information from a variety of sources.
-The course is designed to develop your business management skills and teach you to share your vision with the world.
-The practical skills you will learn will equip you to effectively market a brand, manage your risk and finances strategically and stay innovative in challenging market conditions.
+In this online course, you will learn the core skills and knowledge required to run a business such as how to manage risk and budgets, recruit and build an innovative work environment, manage projects, as well as marketing a product or service.
+The course is designed to develop your business management skills and teach you the practical skills to effectively market a brand, manage your risk and finances strategically and stay innovative in challenging market conditions.

 - Access to the learning material and assessments online